Samarps/Webserver_on_docker_Ansible/README.md

 🔹 Run the docker container and expose it to the public 🔹 Copy the html code in /var/www/html directory and start the web server

-Hope you guys liked it & learned something new.
+Hope you guys liked it and learned something new.
 Thankyou, I'll meet you in the next one.